Book by: kanne83

 "I'll be good."
 I smiled, hoping to diffuse some of this wretched tension.

-Thankfully, it seemed to work and she granted me a smile too.
+Thankfully, it seemed to work and she granted me a small smile in return.

 "Alright."
 She scooted over, allowing me plenty of room on the blanket.